deekayen/aidstoscoutmastership/manuscript/character.md

 Here, then, lies the most important object in the Boy Scout training - to educate; not to instruct, mind you, but to educate, that is, to draw out the boy to learn for himself, of his own desire, the things that tend to build up character in him.

-## One Reason Why a Troop Should not Exceed Thirty Two
+## One Reason Why a Troop Should not Exceed 32

+I have said in *Scouting for Boys* that so far as my own experience went I should not train individually more than 16 boys—but allowing for my having only half the capactity of the experienced boy worker, the Scoutmaster, I allowed for his taking on 32.

-The number in a Troop should preferably not exceed thirty-two.
-I suggest this number because in training boys myself I have found that sixteen was about as many as I could deal with - in getting at and bringing out the individual character in each.
-I allow for other people being twice as capable as myself and hence the total of thirty-two.
-Men talk of having fine Troops of 60 or even 100 - and their leaders tell me that their boys are equally well trained as in smaller Troops.
+Men talk of having fine Troops of 60 or even 100—Cadet Companies even run to 120—and their officers tell me that their boys are equally trained as in smaller Troops.
 I express admiration ("admiration" literally translated means "surprise"), and I don't believe them.

-"Why worry about individual training?" they ask.
+Why worry about individual training? they ask.
 Because it is the only way by which you can educate.
 You can instruct any number of boys, a thousand at a time if you have a loud voice and attractive methods of disciplinary means.
 But that is not training - it is not education.

 Education is the thing that counts in building character and In making men.